MacaPecha/devsite-docs/guides/plugins/prestashop/preferences.en.md

 >
 > Important
 >
-> Do not forget to enter your `integrator_id` as a certified Mercado Pago [Partner](https://partners.mercadopago.com/).
+> Do not forget to enter your `integrator_id` as a certified Mercado Libre [Partner](https://partners.mercadopago.com/).
 If you don't have it, you can [request it now](https://docs.google.com/forms/d/1EeO__nZuqHf4cb81NpwtDSybPT7COluSZVrXR4A8F7Q/viewform?edit_requested=true).

 <span></span>